heikadog/zml/zml.md

 ## Information

-This mute list automatically mutes zoophiles and people who actively interact with them.
+This list is composed of zoophiles and people who actively interact with them.
 Go to <https://zmlform.heika.dog> to submit someone to the list or request to be removed.

 _[All relevant links to evidence have been archived on https://archive.today in the event that they go down or change for any reason.
 Bluesky links are unable to be archived at this time due to requiring a login.]_

-Some terms need to be defined for the mute list, so here are some useful definitions:
+Some terms need to be defined for the list, so here are some useful definitions:

 - "Actively interacting with zoophiles" includes but is not limited to: liking posts relating to, replying to, following, or otherwise explicitly advocating for zoophilia.
   - For instance, simply following or occasionally interacting with someone who's been accused of being a zoophile is not enough to be put on this list; following a large amount of zoophiles, actively interacting with an account which posts content of animals being sexually abused, or directly supporting posts relating to zoophilia is.
 (If I happen to send you evidence that your mutual is a zoophile and you block me, that is not enough to warrant putting you on the list either.)
 These stipulations prevent innocent people from being unfairly put on the mute list, as I'm aware these are serious accusations which can ruin a person's reputation and should not be taken lightly.